jemini-io/blog/posts/intro-to-js-proxy.md

 ## Create a Simple Logger

-Create a logger resembling version 2 of the npm logging library, winston.
-This logger has a performance flaw that we can resolve with a Proxy.
+Create a logger resembling the popular logging library [winston](https://www.npmjs.com/package/winston).
+Winston v2 had a performance flaw (which has since been fixed in v3) that we can resolve with a Proxy.

 ```tsx
 // Logger.ts